Code-Institute-Submissions/Marvel-Memory-Game/README.md

 * The game is designed to be as intuitive as possible, form using a classic game method to simple prompts in the game the user should     intuitivly know/ understand' the aim and the proceedure.
 * Oringinal images form Marvel Api.
 * Retro sound effects on game start, card flip, card match and game over.
-* count down timer and pairs counter.
+* Count down timer and pairs counter.
+* Mute sound fx button

 ### Future Features